Archer artillery system: Development

-The project began in 1995 as earlier studies for a self-propelled system based on the existing FH 77 howitzer.
-Further test systems received the designation FH 77BD and FH 77BW.
-By 2004, two prototypes had been ordered based on a lengthened version of the FH 77B mounted on a modified Volvo Construction Equipment A30D six-wheel drive articulated haul truck.
+The project began in 1995 as earlier studies for a self-propelled system based on the existing FH77 howitzer.
+Further test systems received the designation FH77 BD and FH77 BW.
+By 2004, two prototypes had been ordered based on a lengthened version of the FH77B mounted on a modified Volvo Construction Equipment A30D six-wheel drive articulated haul truck.

 In September 2006, BAE Systems Bofors received a SEK 40 million contract from the FMV (Försvarets materielverk, Swedish Defence Materiel Administration) for detailed design work on the Archer program.

 In 2008, Sweden ordered a first batch of seven units, while Norway ordered one.
 In August 2009, Norway and Sweden ordered 24 Archers each, in a cooperative deal.

 The howitzer was developed for the Swedish Armed Forces following a contract awarded to Bofors (now BAE Systems Bofors) in 2003 by Försvarets Materielverk (FMV), the Swedish defence acquisition agency to build two demonstrator howitzers.
 The prototype FH77 BW L52 self-propelled howitzers entered firing trials in Sweden in 2005 and 2006.
 In September 2006, the FMV placed a contract for detailed design work on Archer and, in January 2007, a contract for the next development phase.
 The Swedish Army had a requirement for 24 systems (two battalions).
 In September 2008, the Swedish government approved the final development and procurement of the Archer artillery system.

 In November 2008, Sweden and Norway signed a co-operative agreement for the development of the Archer system and, in January 2009, awarded BAE Systems a contract to complete development of the artillery system with the exception of the remote weapon system which is made by Kongsberg Defence & Aerospace.
 A final prototype was scheduled for completion by September 2009, which was expected to be followed by a contract for 48 systems – 24 for Sweden and 24 for Norway.
 Archer was planned to enter service in 2011 but was delayed until October 2013.
 This was because of unforeseen technical problems.
 It caused the Norwegian government to withdraw from the project in December 2013.

-The Swedish Army received its first four pre-serial production FH-77 BW L52 Archer systems on 23 September 2013, and the first guns finally entered service on 1 February 2016.
+The Swedish Army received its first four pre-serial production FH77 BW L52 Archer systems on 23 September 2013, and the first guns finally entered service on 1 February 2016.

-In 2019, a new configuration of the Archer, with the howitzer mounted on a Rheinmetall MAN HX2 8×8 tactical truck, was revealed.
+In 2019, a new configuration of the Archer, with the howitzer mounted on a RMMV HX2 8×8 tactical truck, was revealed.
 Sweden had ordered a number of HX2 trucks in 2014, with deliveries commencing in 2017.
 On 23 January 2020, Janes Information Services reported that BAE Systems Bofors had begun trials for the HX2 variant.
+The first Archer of this configuration was delivered to FMV in April 2026.